-Some 30 Work/Tech 2050 workshops have been conducted in 18 countries and one regional one by the Foresight European Network.
+Some 30 Work/Technology 2050 workshops have been conducted in 19 countries and a regional one by the European Foresight Network.
 Each workshop was a bit different, but in general they each had five discussion groups:

-- 1. Education and Learning
+- I. Government and Governance

-- 2. Government and Governance
+- 2. Business and Labor

-- 3. Business and Labor
+- 3. Science and Technology

-- 4. Science and Technology
+- 4. Education and Learning

 - 5. Culture, Arts, and Media

 Some countries conducted several workshops, as indicated in parentheses.
-These workshops were:
+Workshops have been conducted so far in:

-Argentina (two and series) Bolivia (series)
+Argentina (two and series)